 GETTING UNSTUCK #3

-YOUR (FUTURE) CUSTOMERS HAVE THE ANSWERS
+ASKING YOUR FUTURE CUSTOMERS FOR THE ANSWERS

 Ideas are a dime a dozen.
 Ideas supported by rigorous customer research that validate your prototype (or not) is how you’ll make the best decisions on what products to create.

 - If you aren’t constantly testing your ideas with your target audience, iterating, refining then repeating the process, you’re stacking the odds of failure in your favour.